MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 ## Limitations and known issues

 You might notice that some functionalities that were in the classic designer aren't available in the cloud flows designer yet.
 Currently, the designer doesn't support the following items:
-- Non-Open API flows (If there's Peek code on an action and if you see the APIConnection value instead of OpenAPIConnection in Kind field, it's a non-Open API flow.)
+- Non-Open API flows (If there's Peek code on an action and if you see the API Connection value instead of OpenAPI Connection in Kind field, it's a non-Open API flow.)
 - Some hybrid triggers:
    - When a flow is run from business process flow (Dataverse)
    - Microsoft 365 Compliance Connector